 For items that they determine to have no value, both companies say they will responsibly recycle them through their "certified partners."
 In most cases that I have come across, these resellers do not disclose exactly who their recycling partners are.
 Perhaps this is in the interests of confidentiality, or maybe they have a network of partners that is subject to change.
 Whatever the reason, the trail of readily available public information often runs a bit cold at this stage (more on this later).

-In addition to Gazelle and Nextworth, there are many peer-to-peer and auction-based markets through which you can sell your used phones to potential buyers directly, such as Swappa and eBay.
+In addition to Gazelle and Nextworth, there are many peer-to-peer and auction-based markets through which you can sell your used phones to potential buyers directly, such as Swappa (opens in new tab) and eBay (opens in new tab).
 These sites often generate a higher return for the seller, but there can also be more issues with arranging logistics and collecting payment.

 Retailers and Carrier Stores